emdeh/emdeh.github.io/_posts/2024-01-15-devvortex-walkthrough.md

 ```

-As we can see, we have obtained to hashed passwords from the database
+As shown above, two hashes were stolen from the database.

 <img src="/assets/img/20240115-devvortext-sqlhashes.png" alt="20240115-devvortext-sqlhashes.png" class="auto-resize">

 ## Cracking the passwords

-Using Hashcat, we can quickly crack a password.
+Using Hashcat, one of the hashes is quickly cracked.

 ```bash
 ──(kali㉿kali)-[~/Documents/HTB-Machines/devvortex/credentials]